neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

    git config --global --add safe.directory /mnt/<path-to-the-mounted-directory
    ```

  - Alternatively, you can log to SWC's HPC cluster (specifically, its [gateway node](https://howto.neuroinformatics.dev/_images/swc_hpc_access_flowchart.png) `hpc-gw1`), which has the GIN CLI client installed, and work from there.
-This is likely faster than mounting the `ceph` directory in your laptop, since the HPC cluster is in the same network as `ceph` (and actually physically close to it).
+This is likely faster than mounting the `ceph` directory in your laptop, since the HPC cluster is in the same network as `ceph` (and has a faster connection to it).
 :::

 3. **Add files to the GIN remote repository**